miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 effect.
 Everyone *pretends* like they're so much more evolved but we're still the same basic upright primates scanning the savanna horizon for danger ruled by more of our lower-level animalistic tendencies than we like to think.

+### AI, Literacy, and the Last-Mile of Social Programming

 This must be unendingly entertaining for AIs, trained on the intellectual "best of us" as they are.
 That writing couldn't exist were it not for that last-mile